 Trading 212 is a hugely popular stock trading platform that is primarily aimed towards newbies.
-Put simply, the provider is known for the ease with which you can buy stocks - all of which are commission-free.
+Put simply, the provider is known for the ease with which you can buy stocks - all of which are commission-free, including the best inflation stocks.
 With that said, Trading 212 also offers a fully-fledged CFD trading facility.

 Although this has a strong focus on stocks and forex - the platform also supports various commodity markets.
 More specifically, you will be trading CFDs futures.
 This is particularly beneficial if you want to try your hand at commodity futures but you have little to no experience.

 After all, as you are trading CFDs, it means that you do not own the underlying asset and thus - you won't be liable for settling the contract upon expiry.
 Instead, you are speculating on whether their futures contract will increase or decrease.
 At Trading 212, the price of the commodity CFD contract will move on a second-by-second basis until the expiry date.